Cevat Çobanlı: Balkan Wars

 He was the chief of staff of the artillery of the Çatalca Army when the Second Balkan War broke out in 1913.
 He was appointed as the inspector at the Bulgarian border.
 He received a medal of merit due to his excellent service.

 World War I

 He was appointed as the Commander of the Çanakkale Fortified Area on November 29, 1914.
-He is considered as a hero for causing immense casualties to the Allied forces during the Dardanelles Campaign.
+He is considered a hero for causing immense casualties to the Allied forces during the Dardanelles Campaign.
 He was appointed as the commander of the 14th Army towards the end of 1915 and was involved in the trench warfare that dominated the last phase of that conflict.
 After the successful defense of Galipoli and defeat of the Allies, he was appointed as the Group Commander of the region.
-He served in the Battle of Galicia as Commander of the 15th Army also.
+He served in the Battle of Galicia as Commander of the XV Corps also.
 At the end of the war, he was serving at the Palestine front.